 Home Learning - English

-As we edge closer to the end of the academic year it would be great if you could write down some of your favourite memories from Year 2.
+As we have come to the final week of the academic year, I would like you to write down some of your favourite memories from Year 3.
 You can present this in anyway that you want!
 It could be a comic strip, poster, powerpoint or in any other way you could think of!
 Have a look at the photos on the class webpage to help jog your memory.
 I can't wait to see your finished pieces.

-Have a go at writing a letter to the new Year 2 children.
+Use your knowledge of letter writing from last week to write a letter to the new Year 3 children.
 What do you think you will need to include?
 What will they want to know about?
-What things have you learnt in Year 2 that they might like to know about?
+What things have you learnt in Year 3 that they might like to know about?

 As we are seeing some of our siblings or friends returning to some days of school, let's reflect on what we have learnt during lockdown so far.
 Below is a pack of resources that helps us to recognise what new skills we may have learnt, what new talents and special qualities we have discovered about ourselves.
 Ask your family to help - what have they noticed about you?
 I'd love to see your responses.